lammps/lammps/doc/src/Developer_unittest.rst

 The ``unittest/python`` folder contains primarily tests for classes and functions in the LAMMPS python module but also for commands in the PYTHON package.
-These tests are only enabled if the necessary prerequisites are detected or enabled during configuration and compilation of LAMMPS (shared library build enabled, Python interpreter found, Python development files found).
+These tests are only enabled, if the necessary prerequisites are detected or enabled during configuration and compilation of LAMMPS (shared library build enabled, Python interpreter found, Python development files found).